Search Contact Site Map Download News Vicharan Home Gunatitanand Swami Pictorial Presentation

 Gunatitanand Swami

-Dross Transformed into Gold:
+Dross Transformed into Gold

-Similarly, when devotees from Baroda, Premanand Raiji and Bapu Raiji, requested Gopalanand Swami to look towards Baroda, he replied, "At this hour my mind should either be directed towards Shriji Maharaj or towards the Jogi of Junagadh, Mul Aksharmurti Gunatitanand Swami."
-As a result of this, many disciples of Gopalanand Swami began to go to Junagadh.
+Similarly, when devotees from Vadodara, Premanand Raiji and Bapu Raiji, requested Gopalanand Swami to come to Vadodara, he replied, “At this time one should focus one’s mind either on Shriji Maharaj or towards the Jogi of Junagadh, Mul Aksharbrahma Gunatitanand Swami.”

 Previous